rishivgt/rishivgt/README.md

 <!--
 **rishivgt/rishivgt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-My intended major is Cybersecurity.
+My intended major is Information Technology/Cybersecurity.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on... a career plan project and an informational interview project.
+- 🔭 I’m currently working on... a career plan project where I would describe what the career entails and an informational interview project where I would interview a person in my major to learn more about opportunities in my major.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...